stfbk/mig-t/doc/language.md

 #### TXT type

 It is a type used to edit, remove, add, or save pieces of a decoded param that is treated as a text.
-You hae to specify a regex using the parameter "txt ..." with the associated action, the possible usages are:
+You have to specify a regex using the parameter "txt ..." with the associated action, the possible usages are:

 - Using `txt remove` the matched text will be removed from the text
 - Using `txt edit` the matched text will be edited with the text specified in `value` tag
 - Using `txt add` the text specified in `value` will be inserted at the end of the matched text
 - Using `txt save` the matched text will be saved in a variable having the name specified in tag `as`

-#### JWT type

-Thi type is used to edit decoded JWT tokens.
-This way is possible to edit, add, save or resign them.
-The possible actions are:

-- `jwt from` Used to specify the section of the token to execute the given action, choose btween:
-  - `header`
-  - `payload`
-  - `signature`
-  - `raw header`
-  - `raw payload`
-  - `raw signature`
-- `jwt remove` If used on signature removes the entire signature
-- `jwt edit` `value` If used on signature edits the entire signature.
-- `jwt add` `value`
-- `jwt save` `as` if used on sinature saves the entire signature
-- `jwt sign` Used to sign the jwt with another invalid key.

 #### Note for using saved variables